Thursday, October 2

 Courtesy of Michael Rosenfeld Gallery LLC, New York, NY

-The exhibition "In the Medium of Life: The Drawings of Beauford Delaney" features works on paper, a medium that is not as visually striking in terms of color, contrast as oil painting, and are generally smaller in scale than works in other media, making them easily dismissed as drafts.
+The exhibition "In the Medium of Life: The Drawings of Beauford Delaney" features many works on paper, a medium that is more vulnerable and easier to obtain than other materials like canvas or wooden panels, and is generally smaller in scale than traditional formal media, making works on paper easily dismissed as drafts.
 But this exhibition expresses a different view, that Beauford Delaney's works on paper showcase his more experimental side.

 The exhibition focuses on Beauford Delaney's neglected, non-traditional techniques, such as oil and pastel on paper to express the artist's thoughts, but the overly dense display of small-sized works in paper media makes viewing the show tedious and fatiguing.
 If the exhibition displayed the works in themed sections, it might help regulate the viewer's pace and bring more interest to the audience.
 WC 244 ROSEN CHEN LUO